Deploying Nextjs on Your Own VPS using Dokku

 4. Select your preferred server location.
 Choose a datacenter close to your target audience for better performance.

 5. Pick a server size.
-For most Next.js applications, a CX21 (2 vCPU, 4 GB RAM) is a good starting point.
+For most Next.js applications, a CX21 (2 vCPU, 4 GB RAM) is a good starting point at just €7.55/month on Hetzner Cloud.
 You can always upgrade later if needed.

 6. Set up SSH key authentication for enhanced security.
 If you’re new to SSH keys, follow GitHub’s guide to generate one.